syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Diacritic-Sensitivity.md

 ---
 layout: post
 title: Diacritic sensitivity in Syncfusion SfAutoComplete control
-description: Learn how to enable and disable Diacritic sensitivity in SfAutoComplete
+description: This section will describes about how to enable and disable Diacritic sensitivity in Xamarin.Forms SfAutoComplete
 platform: xamarin
 control: SfAutoComplete
 documentation: ug